API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 About
 -----

 This provides ACL for [api-skeletons/zf-oauth2-doctrine](https://github.com/API-Skeletons/zf-oauth2-doctrine).
-This replaces some components of zf-mvc-auth to enable multiple roles per user and auto injecting roles into the ACL.
+This replaces some components of [zfcampus/zf-mvc-auth](https://github.com/zfcampus/zf-mvc-auth) to enable multiple roles per user and auto injecting roles into the ACL.

 This library is specifically for a many to many relationship between Role and User.
 If you have a one to many relationship where each user may have only one role this library is not for you.